 Three finger salute

 Three finger salute is slang used to describe the IBM PC compatible three key sequence Ctrl+Alt+Del that was developed by David Bradley.
 This term became popular after IBM PC compatible users continually had to press these keys each time their computer froze or had other issues.
 It is still often used to restart a computer that gets stuck in the boot process or cannot load the Windows operating system.

 Is it written as "Alt+Ctrl+Del" or "Ctrl+Alt+Del"?

-Although you'll get the same results when pressing these keys in any sequence it more proper to refer to this sequence as "Ctrl+Alt+Del" or "Ctrl+Alt+Delete" in your writing, over the phone, or in person.
+Although you'll get the same results when pressing these keys in any sequence, it is more proper to refer to this sequence as "Ctrl+Alt+Del" or "Ctrl+Alt+Delete" in your writing, over the phone, or in person.